 The item's metadata appears in the details panel.

 You can edit an item's metadata if you have permission to do so.
 For items on the file system, you can only edit metadata if you have write access to the location where the item is stored.
 For items in a geodatabase, you can only edit metadata if you have privileges to edit the data.
-For an enterprise geodatabase, metadata is only supported for the default version of the geodatabase; individual transactional or historical versions can't have version-specific metadata content.
+For an enterprise geodatabase, metadata is only supported for the default version of the geodatabase; items can't have version-specific metadata content.
 For portal items, you can only edit metadata for items you own.

 It may take some time to complete an item's metadata.
 You can save your changes and stop editing at any time and come back later to finish your work, even if required information is missing.
 If you save and close your project with a metadata view open, you can start editing metadata again immediately the next time the project is opened as long as the item remains available and your privileges associated with it haven't changed.
 The metadata view will open to the same page you worked on before.